The website for the lovers of the french lifestyle Live in France like the French

 Marmottan-Monet Museum

-«Impression Soleil Levant»(Impression Sunrise), one of the most famous works in the history of art, is housed in a place worthy of its worldwide reputation: a magnificent former private mansion situated in the 16th arrondissement of Paris.
-In addition to this mythical work, it also houses the biggest collection of Impressionist paintings in the world (Berthe Morisot, Edouard Manet, Edgar Degas, Auguste Renoir...) and regularly offers beautiful exhibitions.
+One of the most famous works in the history of art, “Impression, soleil levant”, is housed in a place worthy of its worldwide reputation: a magnificent former town house in the 16th arrondissement of Paris which, in addition to this legendary work by Claude Monet, boasts the largest number of Impressionist paintings in the world (Morisot, Manet, Degas, Renoir...) and regularly hosts major exhibitions.

 An impressionist collection in an impressive historical place !